 So it turns out I’m an ambivert.
 You may be too.

 Ambiverts are part introvert and part extrovert.
 It’s easier for us to network than it is for introverts or extroverts, because we know when to talk and when to listen.
-Introverts are too quite and extroverts talk too much.
+Introverts are too quiet and extroverts talk too much.
 But ambiverts are just right.

 There are more ambiverts than introverts or extroverts.
 Grant says that 2/3 of people are ambiverts.

 If you are truly an introvert, shifting your attitude from “I hate marketing” to “I can do this” will help—a lot!

 Learn more about ambiverts and networking for freelancers

 Be nice to everyone you meet, but be strategic about how—and where—you spend most of your networking time.
 Focus on the people and places that will be most useful to you.
 The people in your strategic network are your key contacts, and you need to be useful to them too.

 Go to places where people are likely to look for your type of freelancer, especially professional associations.
 You can do some strategic networking online through LinkedIn, social networks of professional associations, and other online forums for freelancers.
 But online networking will never be as helpful as in-person networking.

 Spend most of your networking time and effort building relationships with the people you think will become, or already are, key colleagues and in the places that work best for you.
 Other freelancers are a key part of your strategic network.